coderefinery/git-intro/_episodes/02-basics.md

 ### Clean working area

-- Use `git status` a lot
+- Use `git status` a lot.
-- Use `.gitignore`
+- Use `.gitignore`.
-- Untracked files belong to .gitignore
+- Untracked files belong to .gitignore.
-- **All** files should be either tracked or ignored
+- **All** files should be either tracked or ignored.

 ### Questions